180047723/ECS7016P_TechDemo/README.md

 * The agent should use some behaviour and navigation techniques.

 * The aim of the agent is not to fall of the platform and land on the moving terrain.
-* The enemy is in control of shooting randomly at the agent trying get the agent off the platform.
+* The enemy is in control of shooting randomly at the agent trying to get the agent off the platform.
-* The agent can runs and takes cover using the walls (Yellow Cubes - as shown above).
+* The agent can run and take cover using the walls (Yellow Cubes - as shown above).
 * The terrain generator moves rapidly and is dangerous for the agent if they land on it.